fbpx

 Real Estate License Requirements

 When discussing wholesaling, the question of whether a real estate license is necessary frequently arises.
-In Indiana, wholesalers typically do not need a real estate license unless they engage in activities that are considered the practice of real estate, such as repeatedly buying and selling properties for others.
+In Indiana, wholesalers typically do not need a real estate license when they are marketing or assigning their own contractual interest.
+However, they may need a license if they engage in activities that are considered the practice of real estate brokerage, such as representing others in property transactions for compensation.

 Identifying Investment Opportunities